moritzblum/word_embedding_space_exploration/README.md

 * ('hum', 'hum#######'),
 * ('sputter', 'zuunzz####')

-This is a worser training accuracy than without validation.
+This results in a worser training accuracy than without validation.
 But the model must be biased and trained to the validation set, otherwise there is no explanation why the network is able to create this words, because the data set must be way to small to detect such a great behaviour.
 That the verbalization as indicated in the motivation does not work is obvious at this worse performance.

 ## Results

-It could not be shown if it is possible to verbalize unknown word embeddings.
+It could not be shown if it is possible to verbalize unknown word embeddings in a meaningful way.
 The problem was that the training loss stopped to decrease and an increase in the number of model parameters has helped little to reduce this value even further.
 With many more model parameters you might get good results, but these models are currently not trainable because of hardware and there would probably be new problems regarding the model size.
+Unfortunately, it was not possible to investigate the effect of the different validation sets, as successful training would have been necessary.

 In order to exclude a mistake on my part, a network with a small amount of data was overfitted.
 This shows that the training was technically correct.